WenxiGan/WenxiGan/README.md

 ## Research interests

-🤯 My current research interest is in RAG, AI Agent, Model Compression.
+🤯 My current research interest is in RAG, AI Agent.

-🤯 I'm also interested in computer systems and computer vision. ⚙️
+🤯 I'm also interested in computer systems, computer vision and LLM model compression. ⚙️

 ## Life quote